Lawyers for At-Risk Youth

 Our juvenile advocacy lawyers deal with complaints and concerns from parents, grandparents, schools, service providers, law enforcement involving children who are or may become the concern of child protective and the Georgia Department of Family and Childrens Services (DFACS).

 Our juvenile justice lawyers provide legal representation to protect children negatively impacted by health, safety, neglect, delinquency, and general welfare problems.
-When you need help with Burns Law Group, PC, at 770-956-1400 to speak with an experienced juvenile advocate lawyer.
+When you need help with Burns Smith Law, PC, at 770-956-1400 to speak with an experienced juvenile advocate lawyer.

 Committed To Protecting Minors

-At Burns Law Group, PC, in Canton, our attorneys have served as advocates and the legal voice for minors caught in a variety of undesireable family and domestic issues.
+At Burns Smith Law, PC, in Canton, our attorneys have served as advocates and the legal voice for minors caught in a variety of undesirable family and domestic issues.